ryansolid/mobx-jsx/README.md

 ### Lifecycles

 Unlike React `render` only runs once, so you may not need to split in functions or methods your Lifecycles, all the initialization code could be set on `render`.
-See the issue [Lifecycles](https://github.com/ryansolid/mobx-jsx/issues/23) for furter information.
+See the issue [Lifecycles](https://github.com/ryansolid/mobx-jsx/issues/23) for further information.

 However, you may emulate `componentDidMount` and `componentWillUnmount`.
-The microtak`Promise` resolution will be after mount and `cleanup` runs at the beginning of re-evaluation so the elements aren't removed yet.
+The microtask `Promise` resolution will be after mount and `cleanup` runs at the beginning of re-evaluation so the elements aren't removed yet.

 #### Example